BT Infinity vs Virgin Media

 SOURCE: SamKnows and Virgin Media.
 Available here.

-Ofcom have previously remarked on Virgin's traffic management for its part in the reduction of speed for Virgin Media customers at peak times, but until the introduction of the Gamer package it wasn't clear by how much.
+Ofcom have previously remarked on Virgin's traffic management for its part in the reduction of speed for Virgin Media customers at peak times, but until the introduction of the (now retired) Gamer package it wasn't clear by how much.

-That's because the Gamer package is free from traffic management - which gives us an indication of the kind of difference in performance with and without it, for 200Mb customers at least.
+That's because the Gamer package was free from traffic management - which gave us an indication of the kind of difference in performance with and without it, for 200Mb customers at least.

 Prior to its introduction, the last time Virgin Media changed their traffic management policy was in 2014, when they removed restrictions for heavy downloaders.

 That left in place the limits on uploads: customers who reach "soft" upload limits will see any additional uploads they make slowed down considerably.

 For example: once customers on their 10Mb and 200Mb package can uploaded just over 1250MB and 2250Mb of data respectively, in the space of an hour between 4pm and 11pm weekdays, and between 11am and 11pm at weekends, their upload speeds will be throttled by up to 50% for 60 minutes.

 If users continue to upload data and hit a second threshold, their uploads will be slowed even further by up to 65%, and for another two hours from that point.

 Since February 2013, BT haven't applied any kind of limit, soft or otherwise, to their unlimited packages, in terms of both downloads and uploads, and in this respect are widely regarded for providing truly unlimited internet packages.

 Usage limit differences